Chakma Circle

 The Chakma Circle (𑄌𑄇𑄴𑄟𑄳𑄦 𑄥𑄢𑄴𑄇𑄬𑄣𑄴, চাকমা সার্কেল), also known as the Chakma Raj (চাকমা রাজ), is one of three hereditary chiefdoms (or "Circles") in the Chittagong Hill Tracts of modern-day Bangladesh.
-The Chakma Circle encompasses parts of Rangamati Hill District and Dighinala and Rajasthali Upazilas in neighbouring Khagrachari District and Bandarban District respectively.
+The Chakma Circle encompasses Rangamati Hill District (excluding Rajasthali Upazila and 5 mouzas of Kaptai Upazila) and 21 Mouzas Dighinala Upazila and 12 mouzas Lakshmichhari Upazilas of neighbouring Khagrachari District.
 The chiefdom's members are of Chakma descent.

 Leadership

 The Chakma Circle is led by a hereditary chieftain called a raja, whose role encompasses judicial, administrative, ceremonial, legal and social responsibilities.
 Political power is passed from the father to the first-born son.

 The incumbent chieftain is Devasish Roy (b.
 10 April 1959), according to the Chakma Bijok, a compilation of the Chakma history (1876-1934 CE).
 The Chakma chieftain also sits on the Advisory Council for the Ministry of Chittagong Hill Tracts Affairs and the Rangamati Hill District Council.
 The Chakma chieftain leads a rajpunyah festival.